With over 68 million users, Coinbase is one of the largest cryptocurrency exchanges in the world.

 The risk of spending with the Coinbase Card is that various cryptocurrencies appreciate rapidly, meaning you would have earned more in appreciation than cash-back rewards.
 But this is a promising addition to Coinbase’s features and highlights another way the company makes utilizing cryptocurrency more beginner-friendly.

-If you’re serious about crypto trading, Coinbase Pro is for you.
+If you’re serious about crypto trading, Coinbase Advanced Trading (formerly Coinbase Pro) is for you.

-Unlike the regular exchange, Coinbase Pro is meant for active trading and supports more transaction types, including stop orders and limit orders.
+Unlike the regular exchange, Coinbase Advanced Trading is meant for active trading and supports more transaction types, including stop orders and limit orders.
 You also get charting tools and a user-friendly dashboard to monitor prices in real-time and track your trading history.

-Coinbase Pro also caters to high-frequency traders.
+Coinbase Advanced Trading also caters to high-frequency traders.
 With its API, you can get real-time market data and even develop trading bots.
 There’s also an unlimited trading amount whereas regular Coinbase has variable daily purchase and deposit limits depending on where you live.

-Ultimately, if you actively trade cryptocurrency and want more research tools, Coinbase Pro is worth considering.
-Just review Coinbase Pro’s fee structure and compare it to other trading platforms, like Kraken, to find what’s most cost-effective for your trading style.
+Ultimately, if you actively trade cryptocurrency and want more research tools, Coinbase Advanced Trading is worth considering.
+Just review their fee structure and compare it to other trading platforms, like Kraken, to find what’s most cost-effective for your trading style.

 Are There Any Fees?